Grumman F6F Hellcat: U.S. Navy and Marines

-The U.S. Navy much preferred the more docile flight qualities of the F6F compared with the Vought F4U Corsair, despite the superior speed of the Corsair.
-This preference was especially noted during carrier landings, a critical success requirement for the Navy.
-The Corsair was thus released by the Navy to the Marine Corps, which without the need to worry about carrier landings, used the Corsair to immense effect in land-based sorties.
-The Hellcat remained the standard USN carrier-borne fighter until the F4U series was finally cleared for U.S. carrier operations in late 1944 (the carrier landing issues had by now been tackled largely due to use of Corsair by the Royal Navy Fleet Air Arm, which started in 1943).
+The U.S. Navy greatly preferred the more docile flight characteristics of the F6F over the Vought F4U Corsair, despite the Corsair's superior speed.
+This preference was particularly evident during carrier landings, which were a critical requirement for the Navy's success.
+Consequently, the Navy transferred the Corsair to the Marine Corps, which, not having to worry about carrier landings, utilized the Corsair for land-based sorties.
+The Hellcat remained the standard carrier-borne fighter for the U.S. Navy until the F4U series was finally cleared for U.S. carrier operations in late 1944.
+By that time, the carrier landing issues had largely been resolved, thanks in part to the Royal Navy Fleet Air Arm's use of the Corsair, which began in 1943.
 In addition to its good flight qualities, the Hellcat was easy to maintain and had an airframe tough enough to withstand the rigors of routine carrier operations.
-Like the Wildcat, the Hellcat was designed for ease of manufacture and ability to withstand significant damage.
+Like the Wildcat, the Hellcat was designed for ease of manufacturing and ability to withstand significant damage.

 The Hellcat first saw action against the Japanese on 1 September 1943, when fighters off USS Independence shot down a Kawanishi H8K "Emily" flying boat.
 Soon after, on 23 and 24 November, Hellcats engaged Japanese aircraft over Tarawa, shooting down a claimed 30 Mitsubishi Zeros for the loss of one F6F.
-Over Rabaul, New Britain, on 11 November 1943, Hellcats and F4U Corsairs were engaged in day-long fights with many Japanese aircraft including A6M Zeros, claiming nearly 50 aircraft.
+Over Rabaul, New Britain, on 11 November 1943, Hellcats and F4U Corsairs were engaged in day-long fights with many Japanese aircraft, including A6M Zeros, claiming nearly 50 aircraft.